thoughtbot/guides/protocol/README.md

 Create iOS app
 --------------

-Choose `File > New > Project...` in Xcode.
-Use these settings:
+Create a new project in Xcode with these settings:

+* Check 'Create local git repository for this project'.
+* Check 'Use Automatic Reference Counting'.
 * Set an appropriate 2 or 3 letter class prefix.
-* Check 'Use Automatic Reference Counting'.
-* Check 'Create local git repository for this project'.
+* Set the Base SDK to 'Latest iOS'.
-* Set the deployment target to the highest possible version.
+* Set the iOS Deployment Target to 5.0.
+* Use the Apple LLVM compiler.

 Add a `.gitignore` file with contents: